DagobertoJoseHerreraMurillo/Application-of-the-principles-of-process-mining-to-the-open-contracting-data-standard/README.md

 <a name="question"/><br/>
 **Research questions**

+How to detect without mentioning the techniques in detail?

 How can process mining be effectively combined with other data mining techniques for the detection and prevention of threats of corruption, collusion, or anti-competitive practices in public contracting processes?

 This main question can be split into the following sub-questions: